 LED Strobes and Landing Lights

-First (of course) it is cheap.
-It is also very economical and very conducive to DIY.
+Firstly, it is (of course) cheap.
+It is also very economical and conducive to DIY.

 For my RV-12 I chose to build my own wingtip strobes and landing lights.

 I don’t plan to do night flying, so positioning lighting (red, green and white) was out of scope for this project.
 All I want is to be visible in the circuit.
 So basically all I needed was strobes and the landing lights that will alternate (wig-wag) the same way airliners have lately.

 To control the wing tip strobes and landing lights I have created a simple Arduino based device.
 Depending of the software loaded, it can either control two strobe lights or two landing lights.
 It also has a couple of “control pins” that can modify the controller’s behavior adding extra functionality.
 For example grounding the control pins makes the landing light to go steady (no wig-wag).

 Strobes are programmed to mimic Airbus pattern – 3 flashes one wing, 3 flashes another. (on:30ms/off:150ms/pause:800ms).
 The pattern can be easily modified via software.

 The two landing lights can be programmed to be constantly ON (one or both) or alternating (wig-wag).
 The trimpots can adjust the duration of each cycle and the pause between pulses.